-A lot of data science students are interested in the question of DataCamp versus Dataquest.
+A lot of data science learners are interested in the question of DataCamp versus Dataquest.
 Jorge Varade, who's spent time on both platforms, has a strong opinion about which one is best.

 When Jorge finished his degree in business administration, he knew he wanted to get involved with analytics.
 An internship at Ralph Lauren in sales and marketing analytics taught him the basics of Excel and some more advanced techniques like pivot tables, but he was hungry for more.
 “I was really interested in data analysis,” he says, “but I wanted to do something more related to, well, Python.”